rtyler/deploydb/README.md

 **Who, what, where and when.**

+## The Problem

+As a service-oriented infrastructure grows, testing and managing/driving deployments with the oft used  "all together now" approach becomes untenable.

+Tracking versions of application and configuration management code through a consistent pipeline of tiered environments where verification of those changes can occur is difficult.

+## The Solution

 DeployDB is a tool to provide a single source of truth for artifact-based deployments through multiple environments.
 It is intended to fit within an existing infrastructure where CI and deployment orchestration are already provided by other tools (e.g. Jenkins, Rundeck).

+As a user of DeployDB, you should be able to understand exactly:
+  * where a particular version of code has been deployed
+  * when that artifact was deployed and why
+  * what the verification status is of the artifact

 ## Terminology